 Geography

-The sea connects with the Adriatic Sea to the north via the narrow Strait of Otranto and extends southward, blending with the broader Mediterranean.
-The Peloponnese Peninsula of Greece forms its eastern boundary, while the southern regions of Italy, such as Calabria and Apulia, define its western shores.
+The Ionian Sea is part of the wider Mediterranean basin and is among its deepest areas, reaching a maximum depth of about 5,267 meters (17,280 feet).
+It connects to the Adriatic Sea through the Strait of Otranto in the north and extends southward into the open Mediterranean.
+The Peloponnese forms its eastern boundary, while regions of southern Italy, such as Calabria and Apulia, shape its western shores.

 Islands of the Ionian Sea